AndresRPerez12/VisualComputing2022-2/content/_index.md

 # Visual Computing 2022-2

-Site where the work, exercises and workshops of the visual computing subject of the Universidad Nacional are shown
+Exercises and workshops of visual computing subject at UNAL

 **Repo:**
 ```cmd